ghost-town/grunt-init-ghpages/README.md

-# grunt-init-assemble
+# grunt-init-ghpages

-> Quickly launch Assemble-based projects using [grunt-init][], including starter templates and data.
+> Quickly build gh-pages documentation from a project README using Grunt.js and Assemble, a Node.js alternative to Jekyll.

 ## Getting started